 You can reclaim the additional stamp duty you pay if you sell the second property within three years.
 The claim will need to be made twelve months from the completion of the sale, so it won’t come to you immediately.
 If you manage to find a property for less than £40,000, there will be no second home stamp duty to pay.

-Consult a let-to-buy mortgage broker
+Let-to-buy mortgage broker

 Let-to-buy mortgage arrangements involve getting two mortgages, so the process is significantly more complex than with most other mortgage applications.
 Even if it were only a single mortgage, the help of a broker can ensure you aren’t paying over the odds by settling on a bad deal.
 So where two mortgages are involved, you’ll be taking a big risk if you decide to go it alone.